Torsors on loop groups and the Hitchin fibration: Introduction

 For a scheme $S$ and an affine $S$-group $G$ acting on an affine $S$-scheme $X$, we let $X\!\sslash\!
 G$ denote the affine $S$-scheme given by the $\underline{\Spec}_{\sO_S}$ of the equalizer between the action and the inclusion of a factor maps (so that the coordinate rings of $X\!\sslash\!
 G$ are the rings of invariants):

 This and other quotient notation is abusive when used for left actions, for instance, in \eqref{eqn:chev-iso-ann}, where the quotients are of left actions.
 The construction of $X\!\sslash\!
-G$ commutes with flat base change in $S$, see \cite{Ses77}*{p.~243, Lem.~2}.
+G$ commutes with flat base change in $S$, see \cite{Ses77}*{page 243, Lemma 2}.
 If $G$ is finite locally free over $S$, then we abbreviate $X\!\sslash\!
-G$ to $X/G$ because, by, for instance, \cite{Ryd13}*{4.1, 3.17}, it agrees with the coarse moduli space of the algebraic stack quotient $[X/G]$, which we always form in the fppf topology.
-Often $G$ will be a Weyl group scheme $W$ of a reductive group scheme; we recall from \cite{SGA3II}*{XII, 2.1} that such a $W$ is always finite \'{e}tale.
+G$ to $X/G$ because, by, for instance, \cite{Ryd13}*{Theorem 4.1, Definition 3.17}, it agrees with the coarse moduli space of the algebraic stack quotient $[X/G]$, which we always form in the fppf topology.
+Often $G$ will be a Weyl group scheme $W$ of a reductive group scheme; we recall from \cite{SGA3II}*{Expos\'{e} XII, Th\'{e}or\`{e}me 2.1} that such a $W$ is always finite \'{e}tale.
 We let $\times^G $ denote a contracted product, that is, the quotient of the product of an object with a right $G$-action and an object with a left $G$-action by the combined action given by $g\cdot (x, y) = (xg\i, gy)$. \end{pp-tweak}